-11.3 Auditing of historical annual financial information

-11.3.1 The historical annual financial information must be independently audited.
+Rule 2018 Document de Référence (DR) / 2019 Universal Registration Document (URD) / 2020 Half-Year Management Report (HYMR) / 2020 Half- Year Financial Statements (HYFS) 439-489) for the year ended 31 December 2018 (DR) Pages 8-69 at 30 June 2020 (HYFS) If the Issuer prepares both stand-alone and consolidated financial statements, include at least the consolidated financial statements in the registration document Chapter 6 (pages 277-464) for the year ended 31 December 2019 (URD) Chapter 6 (pages 313-500) for the year ended 31 December 2018 (DR) Pages 1-69 at 30 June 2020 (HYFS) 11.1.6 The balance sheet date of the last year of audited financial information statements may not be older than 18 months from the date of the registration document N/A 11.2.
+Auditing of historical annual financial information: 11.2.1 The historical annual financial information must be independently audited.
 The audit report shall be prepared in accordance with the Directive 2014/56/EU and Regulation (EU) No 537/2014.
-Where Directive 2014/56/EU and Regulation (EU) No 537/2014 do not apply: (a) the historical financial information must be audited or reported on as to whether or not, for the purposes of the registration document, it gives a true and fair view in accordance with auditing standards applicable in a Member State or an equivalent standard. (b) if audit reports on the historical financial information contain qualifications. modifications of opinion, disclaimers or an emphasis of matter, such qualifications, modifications, disclaimers or emphasis of matter must be reproduced in full and the reasons given.

-Chapter 6, Section 6.2 (pages 394-397) (URD)

-Chapter 6, Section 6.2 (pages 430-432) for the year ended 31 December 2018 (DR)

-- 11.3.2 Indication of other information in the registration document which has been audited by the auditors. - 11.3.3 Where financial information in the registration document is not extracted from the issuer's audited financial statements state the source of the data and state that the data is not audited.

-Legal and arbitration proceedings
+Where Directive 2014/56/EU and Regulation (EU) No 537/2014 do not apply: (a) the historical financial information must be audited or reported on as to whether or not, for the purposes of the registration document, it gives a true and fair view in accordance with auditing standards applicable in a Member State or an equivalent standard. (b) if audit reports on the historical financial information contain qualifications, modifications of opinion, disclaimers or an emphasis of matter, such qualifications, modifications, disclaimers or emphasis of matter must be reproduced in full and the reasons given.
+394-397) (URD) Chapter 6, Section 6.2 (pages 430-432) for the year ended 31 11.2.2 Indication of other information in the registration document which has been audited by the auditors.
+N/A 11.2.3 Where financial information in the registration document is not extracted from the issuer's audited financial statements state the source of the data and state that the data is not audited.
+N/A 11.3 Legal and arbitration proceedings:

-11.4.1 Information on any governmental, legal or arbitration proceedings

-Chapter 6, Section 6.1, Note 50 (pages 386-387) and Chapter 7, Section 7.1.5 (page 466) (URD)

-Section 9 (pages 35) (HYMR)

-Significant change in the Issuer's financial position

-11.5.1 A description of any significant change in the financial position of the group which has occurred since the end of the last financial period for which either audited financial information or interim financial information have been published, or provide an appropriate negative statement.

-Chapter 5, Section 5.2 (page 275), Chapter 6, Section 6.1, note 52 (page 389) and Chapter 6, Section 6.6.2 (page 459) (URD)

-Section 3 (pages 12-14), Section 8 (pages 33-34) (HYMR), Note 22.2.1 (pages 53-55) to the HYFS
+Rule 2018 Document de Référence (DR) / 2019 Universal Registration Document (URD) / 2020 Half-Year Management Report (HYMR) / 2020 Half- Year Financial Statements (HYFS) Information on any governmental, legal or arbitration proceedings Chapter 6, Section 6.1, Note 50 (pages 386-387) and Chapter 7, Section 7.1.5 (page 466) (URD) Section 9 (pages 35) (HYMR) 11.4 Significant change in the Issuer's financial or trading position: 11.4.1 A description of any significant change in the financial position of the group which has occurred since the end of the last financial period for which either audited financial information or interim financial information have been published, or provide an appropriate negative statement.
+Chapter 5, Section 5.2 (page 275), Chapter 6, Section 6.1, note 52 (page 389) and Chapter 6, Section 6.6.2 (page 459) (URD) Section 3 (pages 12-14), Section 8 (pages 33-34) (HYMR), Note 22.2.1 (pages 53-55) to the HYFS 12.
+MAT 12.
+MATERIAL CONTRACTS 12.1 A brief summary of all material contracts Chapter 7, Section 7.6 (page 482) (URD) 13.
+DOC UMENTS AVAILABLE 13.1 A statement that for the term of the registration document the documents can be inspected Chapter 8, Section 8.3 (page 485) (URD)

-12. ADDITIONAL INFORMATION

-12.1 Share Capital

-12.1.1 The amount of the issued capital, the number and classes of the shares of which it is composed with details of their principal characteristics, the part of the issued capital still to be paid up, with an indication of the number, or total nominal value, and type of the shares not yet fully paid up, broken down where applicable according to the extent to which they have been paid up.

-Chapter 7, Section 7.3 (pages 470-476) (URD)

-12.2 Memorandum and Articles of Association

-The register and the entry number therein, if applicable, and a description of the Issuer's objects and purposes and where they can be found in the memorandum and articles of association.

-Chapter 7, Section 7.
-2 (pages 467-469) (URD)

-M13.
-ATERIAL CONTRACTS

-13.1 A brief summary of all material contracts Chapter 7, Section 7.6 (page 482) URD)

-14. DOCUMENTS AVAILABLE

-A statement that for the term of the Chapter 8, Secregistration document the documents can be inspected

-Chapter 8, Section 8.3 (page 485) (URD)

-Investors should when reading the information incorporated by reference take into account the "Recent Events" section of this Base Prospectus which may modify or supersede the information incorporated by reference.
+When reading the information incorporated by reference herein, investors should take into account the information set forth under "Recent Events" in this Prospectus, which may modify or supersede the information incorporated by reference.